c-qu/samplesize-validation/README.md

 The code for the simulations in the paper "Estimation of required sample size for external validation of risk models for binary outcomes" can be found above.

-There is also package available.
+There is also a package available.
 Details are given below.

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->